woutkolkman/projectionscreenwindows/README.md

 ### Description
 A Rain World mod that can project any program on a in-game ProjectionScreen.
+You'll need a second monitor to display the window which will be captured.

 Tested on v1.9.07b